Data-Driven Adjustment for Multiple Treatments: Simulations

+Using each dataset, we attempt to find an adjustment set for the causal effect of $\{X_1,X_2\}$ on $Y$ by applying our data-driven methods (Theorems \ref{thm:r1-build} and \ref{thm:r1-combine}) to the observed data.
+To find variables $W_i$, $i \in \{1, \dots, k\}$, and a set $\mb{Z}$ that fulfill the in/dependencies of (i) and (ii) of each theorem, we run a brute-force search over all observed variables.
+For checking each in/dependency, we run a hypothesis test for non-zero partial correlation using Fisher’s z-transformation and a threshold of $0.05$.
+Further, we allow both methods to assume ${\mb{W}<X_1<X_2<Y}$.

-Using each dataset, we attempt to find an adjustment set for the causal effect of $\mb{X}$ on $Y$.
-We start by applying Theorems \ref{thm:r1-build} and \ref{thm:r1-combine} to the observed data.
-Then for comparison, we build a causal PAG from the observed data and apply the \textit{generalized adjustment criterion} of \cite{perkovic2018complete} (GAC; see Theorem \ref{thm:as-graphical-pags} in Supp. \ref{supp:prelims}).
-To construct this PAG, we use a causal discovery algorithm known as {\scshape FciTiers} \citep{andrews2020completeness} -- a version of FCI \citep{spirtes2000causation} that admits temporal knowledge in the form of tiers.
-Variables can have any causal relationship within tiers, but cannot be causal descendants of downstream tiers.
-Since the setting we consider assumes ${\mb{W}<\mb{X}<Y}$, we run {\scshape FciTiers} with three tiers: one for covariates $\mb{W}$, one for treatments $\mb{X}$, and one for the outcome $Y$.
+For comparison, we attempt to find an adjustment set for the same causal effect by applying an existing graphical approach -- the \textit{generalized adjustment criterion} (GAC; see Theorem \ref{thm:as-graphical-pags} in Supp. \ref{supp:prelims}) \cite{perkovic2018complete}.
+In order to apply this method, we must first learn a causal PAG from the observed data.
+We do this using a causal discovery algorithm known as {\scshape FciTiers} \citep{andrews2020completeness} -- a version of FCI \citep{spirtes2000causation} where variables cannot be causal descendants of downstream tiers.
+We run this algorithm using four tiers, based on knowledge that ${\mb{W}<X_1<X_2<Y}$.
+And we check for conditional independencies using hypothesis tests with a threshold of $0.05$.

-All three methods introduce error via hypothesis tests for conditional in/dependencies among observed variables.
-Our methods do this directly in checking the conditions of Theorems \ref{thm:r1-build} and \ref{thm:r1-combine}.
-Note that this allows for separate thresholds in tests for dependence versus independence.
-To take advantage of this, we measure performance of our methods across two settings: using a single threshold (${p<0.05}$) and using a mixed threshold (${p<0.01}$ for dependence, ${p>0.1}$ for independence).
-The GAC method introduces error indirectly through construction of the causal PAG.
-We implement {\scshape FciTiers} using a single threshold (${p<.05}$).

-To measure performance, we consider how often a method correctly identifies an adjustment set.
-We compute the \textit{precision} of a method for a given sample size as $\frac{TP}{TP+FP}$, where $TP$ ($FP$) is the number of true (false) positives out of all generated datasets of the same sample size.

-\hiddensubsection{Results} Figure \ref{fig:sim-results} shows the results of our simulations, where our data-driven methods (R1 Build, R1 Combine) slightly outperform the graphical approach (GAC).
-We consider two advantages our methods have that may explain this difference in performance.
-First, our methods do not attempt to identify the model's entire causal structure and thus avoid errors in hypothesis testing for irrelevant areas of the graph.
-Further, our methods allow for separate thresholds in testing dependence versus independence, which may improve the reliability of our inferences.
-In our simulations, using separate thresholds resulted in fewer discoveries but higher accuracy -- a trade-off that may be appealing in settings where the cost of false discoveries is high.